Exiv2/exiv2/README-CONAN.md

 Exiv2 v0.27 can be built with VS 2008, 2010, 2012, 2013, 2015 , 2017 and 2019.

-Exiv2 v0.27.1 (and later) can be built with VS 2015, 2017 and 2019.
-I believe Exiv2 will build with 2013 and earlier, however we don't actively support these version of Visual Studio.

-v0.28 is being "modernised" to C++11 and will not support C++98.
-We don't expect Exiv2 v0.28 to build with VS 2008, 2010, 2012 or 2013.
+Exiv2 v0.28 is being "modernised" to C++11 and will not support C++98.
+We don't expect Exiv2 v0.28 to build with VS versions earlier than VS 2015.

 You create profiles in %HOMEPATH%\.conan\profiles with a text editor.
 For your convenience, you'll find profiles in `<exiv2dir>\cmake/msvc\_conan\_profiles`.
 There are 26 in total: